Tourist sign: Design

 In many countries the design and use of tourist signs is laid down in order to ensure a uniform appearance.
 In addition to their typically brown and white colours, they use sans serif fonts that are easy to read.
 In order to improve their usefulness for tourists dual languages may be used.
 The pictograms employed are designed to be simple and meaningful, and are not multi-coloured.
+In some countries, such as the UK, the pictograms are standardised; though there are still signs which employ the use of non-standard pictograms, such as for the National Space Centre.

 Criticism and reception

 Critics complain that tourists signs contain too much information and distract motorists from concentrating on the road.
 The number of tourist signs continues to grow and less significant destinations are increasingly being signed.
 A study carried out at Harz University of Applied Sciences in 2019 found that one in six motorists on German freeways had already spontaneously visited a destination advertised on a tourist information board.
 Around two thirds could also recall specific contents of individual information boards.